The Skillbook¶

 skillbook.add_skill(

-content="Break complex problems into smaller steps",
+insight="Break complex problems into smaller steps before computing.",

 )